 Urban Stream Syndrome – Now That’s a Sick River

 Because the water flows through the storm drain system in such high volumes and at such high velocity, it erodes the soil away, creating deeply incised channels.
-To illustrate this further, here’s a graphic that shows a natural stream channel.
-It has a low-flow channel and floodplains with lots of healthy trees and vegetation.
+Natural stream channels have a low-flow channel and floodplains with lots of healthy trees and vegetation.

-This next graphic shows an incised channel.
-The banks are prone to failure, the plants have no access to water despite being right next to it, and there are no floodplains.
+With incised channels, the banks are prone to failure, the plants have no access to water despite being right next to it, and there are no floodplains.
 Hydrologists often call this urban stream syndrome.

 In addition to eroding stream banks, storm drains have also been known to clog and backup, causing flooding.
 Also, because we live in the high desert, we’re prone to flash rain events (especially in the later summer months) with substantial precipitation in a short period of time.
 When this happens, storm drains can be overwhelmed and cause flooding.